 What is Dyslexia?

-Dyslexia is a learning disability that alters the way the brain processes written material and is typically characterized by difficulties in word recognition, spelling, and decoding.
+Dyslexia is a learning disability that alters the way the brain processes written material and is typically characterised by difficulties in word recognition, spelling, and decoding.
 Children and adults with dyslexia have problems with word reading, spelling, reading fluency and reading comprehension.
 It is a neurological and often a genetic condition.
 It is not the result of poor teaching, instruction or upbringing.
 Dyslexia is not linked to intelligence.

 What are the common signs of dyslexia?